hunterhilado/bamazon/README.md

 # bamazon
 Created with Node.js and MySQL to make a Amazon like store front.

+## Changed the cost of the bluetooth headset after I took the screenshot because I realized i severely underpriced them lol.

 # Tech used
 - Node.js
 - npm install inquirer